-The Southwest Minnesota Private Industry Council, Inc., (SW MN PIC) is a private nonprofit corporation, which was created through a Joint Powers Agreement on October 1, 1983, and began operations in 1985 under the Job Training Partnership Act (JTPA) authorized by Congress to administer and operate job training programs in a 14-county area of Southwestern Minnesota.
+The Southwest Minnesota Private Industry Council, Inc., (SW MN PIC) is a private nonprofit corporation, which was created through a joint powers agreement on October 1, 1983, and began operations in 1985 under the Job Training Partnership Act (JTPA) authorized by Congress to administer and operate job training programs in a 14-county area of Southwestern Minnesota.
 These counties include Big Stone, Chippewa, Cottonwood, Jackson, Lac qui Parle, Lincoln, Lyon, Murray, Nobles, Pipestone, Redwood, Rock, Swift, and Yellow Medicine.

 SW MN PIC is governed by the Chief Elected Official Board, which is composed of one representative from each member county.
-Cottonwood County contributed \$2,625 to this organization in 2018.
+Cottonwood County provided \$2,840 to this organization in 2019.